 Board of Directors

-Laure L. Woods, Founder and President, Board Of Directors
+Laure L. Woods, Founder & Co-Chair of the Board of Directors

 Bonnie Crater chairs the Science Committee which drives our research agenda, champions innovation, and seeks partners to chart new paths in Lyme research.
 She brings her background in biology, extensive experience in Silicon Valley, boundless energy, and an entrepreneurial spirit to Bay Area Lyme Foundation.
-Bonnie is currently President and CEO at Full Circle CRM, and a ten-year veteran of Oracle Corporation and its various subsidiaries.
+Bonnie is currently President and CEO at Full Circle Insights, and a ten-year veteran of Oracle Corporation and its various subsidiaries.
 She has held senior executive positions at companies like Zelerate, VoiceObjects, Realization, Genesys, Netscape, Network Computer Inc., Salesforce.com, and Stratify.
-She currently serves on the board of the CB Wellness Foundation and on the Town of Portola Valley’s Nature and Science Committee.
+She currently serves on the board of the CB Wellness Foundation, the Horse Park at Woodside and on the Town of Portola Valley’s Nature and Science Committee.
 Ms. Crater holds an AB in Biology from Princeton University.

-Wendy Adams, Program Advisor and Advisory Board Member
+Wendy Adams, Research Grant Director & Advisory Board Member

 After suffering from undiagnosed Lyme disease for many years, I am passionate about the development of reliable diagnostics and improved treatment for this devastating disease.
 I now have the opportunity to marry my avocation with my professional experience in biotech and I am excited to do this through my work at Bay Area Lyme Foundation.